- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Remember that security is an ongoing process, and it's important to regularly review and update your security settings to adapt to new threats and vulnerabilities.

-Although NAS XCubeNAS XN7008RE can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeNAS XN7008RE can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -